renesas-rz/rzg_hmi_sdk/docs/docs/overview/_components/specification.md

 !!! note
     Please refer to [RZ/G Verified Linux Package (5.10-CIP)](https://www.renesas.com/en/software-tool/rzg-verified-linux-package-cip) for more details on the software modules.
 !!! warning "Notice"
     Several updated OSS components, released to address security vulnerabilities and enhance driver performance, are now available on Renesas' GitHub.
-Please refer to [Update Linux Package in HMI SDK](../wiki/common_update-linux-package/) in [Wiki](../wiki) for instructions on how to replace them.
+Please refer to [How to Update Linux Packages in the HMI SDK](../wiki/common_update-linux-package/) in [Wiki](../wiki) for instructions on how to replace them.

 ### Component Information